mbadolato/iTerm2-Color-Schemes/README.md

 ###Terminator color schemes###

-The terminator configuration file is in: `$HOME/.config/terminator/config`.
-You need to edit this file

-Select the theme or themes that you like in `terminator/` directory, open the file and add to your terminator config file in the profiles block.

-that's it! you can customize the font and stuff afterwards

-Lets see an example :)

-This is my terminator config file:
+Edit your Terminator configuration file (located in: `$HOME/.config/terminator/config`) and add the configurations for the theme(s) you'd like to use the ``[profiles]`` section.
+The `terminator/` directory contains the config snippets you'll need.
+Just paste the configurations into the `[profiles]` sections, and you're good to go!

+At a minimum, this is all you need.
+You can customize the fonts and other aspects as well, if you wish.
+See the Terminator documentation for more details.

+An example config file that includes the code snippet for the Symfonic theme would look like this:

     [global_config]
         [keybindings]